0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The taste of his lips
 ```

 As the protagonist sobers up from his opoid high, he feels the pull of his abuser’s manipulation.
 Even if he would be with another person, he would still continue to fantasize what it would if it was with his abuser instead.
-Once again, he loops back into the unfortunate cycle that he has been placed on as he ca

-- Happens as the narrator drifts back from the opoid high
-- Even after all of this, as seen many times throughout the album, the victim keeps getting pulled back
-- Even if they would with another person (“somebody”), they still continue to fantasize what it would have been like if it was with their abuser instead
+He inevitably regresses into the established cycle of trauma, having reached a point of psychological erosion where he can no longer distinguish the genuine potential of new intimacy from the chemical pull of addiction and his doomed attachment.

 ### Part 4: Anger

 - The reveal to the family